Jonathan P. Lamb

 Here's a roundup of some of my publications and activities.

-I am author of Shakespeare in the Marketplace of Words, published in 2017 by Cambridge University Press.
-The book was released in paperback in 2022.
+I am author of Shakespeare in the Marketplace of Words, published in 2017 by Cambridge University Press and released in paperback in 2022.
 (Here is a link to the Amazon page.)
 In this book, I argue that Shakespeare's plays established positions on an emerging market in which words and forms circulated.
 I reinterpret five of Shakespeare's best-known plays by examining his use of peculiar formal features in the context of the marketplace of words, where those features had traceable exchange values.
 This book makes extensive use of the 2-billion-word Early English Books Online Text Creation Partnership (EEBO-TCP) database.
 The book has been reviewed in the Times Literary Supplement, the Review of English Studies, Modern Philology, Shakespeare Quarterly, Renaissance Quarterly, SEL, Cahiers Élisabéthains, and Textual Practice (these last two I'm especially proud of!).

 Articles